Here Be Dragons Episode 2

 No, he wouldn’t look down again.
 Not at that frightening drop.

-In fact, he couldn’t.
+In fact … he couldn’t.

-So why couldn’t he follow them — at all?
+So why couldn’t he follow them?
+At all?

-“So marines can practice being fearless, sir.”
+“So marines can practise being fearless, sire.”

 What?
 Was that a joke?
 Was she making fun of him?

-“If you please, sir.”
+“If you please, sire.”

 The air was freezing cold on his face.